An Empirical Study on Fault Detection and Root Cause Analysis of Indium Tin Oxide Electrodes by Processing S-parameter Patterns: Experimental Methodology

 where $S_{noisy}$ denotes S-parameters with additional noise, $S_{observed}$ denotes the original S-parameters observed from the experiments, and the wgn(x) function is the white Gaussian noise function embedded in MATLAB, which provides Gaussian power noise with the signal power of x in decibels. \cref{fig:resultsnoise} shows the S11 parameter data of a normal ITO electrode and noisy datasets, which are the results of adding 0dB, 5dB, and 10dB white noises.
 Table 1 summarizes the training and test data.
 A 5-fold cross-validation was conducted on the 443 real samples, and the performance of the three networks was evaluated on the noisy test sets to mirror a real-world environment.
 Precision, recall, accuracy, and the F1 score were used to assess the diagnostic performance.
+The F1 score, to be specific, combines the precision and the recall using their harmonic mean, and maximizing the F1 score implies simultaneously maximizing both of them.
 These metrics are computed as follows: precision = TP/(TP+FP), recall = TP/(TP+FN), accuracy = (TP+TN)/(TP+FN+FP+TN), and F1 score = 2 $\times$ precision $\times$ recall / (precision + recall), where TP, FP, TN, and FN denote true positives, false positives, true negatives, and false negatives, respectively.